 9. Urgent coronary angiography (<2 hours) is recommended in patients at very high ischemic risk (refractory angina, with associated heart failure, life-threatening ventricular arrhythmias, or hemodynamic instability).

 10. Appropriate secondary prevention is of paramount importance since ischemic events continue to accrue at a high rate after the acute phase.

-Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, ACS and Cardiac Biomarkers, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Acute Coronary Syndrome, Atherosclerosis, Thiophenes, Piperazines, Electrocardiography, Angioplasty, Vasoconstriction, Hemodynamics, Percutaneous Coronary Intervention, Blood Coagulation, Death, Biological Markers, Coronary Angiography, Tomography, Chest Pain, Cardiology, Heart Failure, Hemorrhage